siverpro/testnet_wiki/docs/02_Installation/05_Securing_your_node.md

 Select RSA and increase to a 4096-bits key in the bottom right field and generate a key.
 Type in a passphrase (optional, recommended).
 Now save your keys.

-Now copy the entire public key, it starts with `ssh-rsa` and ends with == followed by the key comment.
+Now copy the entire public key, it starts with `ssh-rsa` and ends with `==` followed by the key comment.
 On your node, create your .ssh folder if it does not already exist.
 Now create and/or edit the file `./ssh/authorized_keys` and paste your key here.

 The next time you use PuTTy to connect, go to your Connection -> SSH -> Auth setting and browse to the PRIVATE key you saved earlier.
 Save the connection and try to connect.
-It should now connect using your SSH key instead of password.
+You should now be able to connect using your SSH key instead of password.

 ### 2. SSH Daemon options

-The most important setting is now allowing root over ssh.
 Edit /etc/ssh/sshd_config using your favorite editor:

     sudo nano /etc/ssh/sshd_config

-Uncomment if necessary and set `PermitRootLogin no`

-If you use keypair-based login as outlined above, it is a good idea to disable password based login.
-Uncomment and set `PasswordAuthentication no`
+Below are a handful of settings we recommend setting:

+    AddressFamily inet                  # listen only on IPv4 PermitRootLogin no                  # the most important setting, do not allow root login PasswordAuthentication no           # disable password login
+    PubkeyAthentication yes             # enable keypair login
+    AuthorizedKeysFile .ssh/authorized_keys # keyfile location